 Gurminder K Bhambra is Professor of Sociology at the University of Warwick.
 She is also Guest Professor of Sociology and History at the Centre for Concurrences in Colonial and Postcolonial Studies, Linnaeus University, Sweden (2016-18).
+She is currently Visiting Professor at EHESS, Paris.
 For the academic year 2014-15, she was Visiting Fellow in the Department of Sociology, Princeton University and Visitor at the Institute for Advanced Study, Princeton.
 She has also held a Visiting Position at the Department of Sociology, University of Brasilia, Brazil.

 Her first monograph, Rethinking Modernity: Postcolonialism and the Sociological Imagination (Palgrave, 2007), won the 2008 Philip Abrams Memorial Prize for best first book in sociology.
 It addressed how, within sociological understandings of modernity, the experiences and claims of non-European ‘others’ have been rendered invisible to the standard narratives and analytical frameworks of sociology.
 In challenging the dominant, Eurocentred accounts of the emergence and development of modernity, she has put forward an argument for the recognition of ‘connected histories’ in the reconstruction of historical sociology at a global level.
 This argument for a global historical sociology can be found in her second book, Connected Sociologies (Bloomsbury, 2014).